astridxd/QA-Food/README.md

 --------------------------------------------------

+📐Project Architecture

+The main functionality loop is managed in the main() function, if this project were to be used in other context I would put the main model in a QAMachine class for encapsulated use.
+The main() function uses a CodeLLM object to generate database queries and an AnswerLLM object to generate the final answer given the code outputs or a web search as a fallback method.
+These CodeLLM and AnswerLLM classes have an LLMModel object which actually contains the model they use to generate.
+This contains functionality that both LLM classes use for generation.
+The prompts are made in the CodeLLM and AnswerLLM classes.
+There are two utility functions, load_llm_model() and web_search(), which load an LLM model and search a question on the web respectively.

+                                                                Project Architecture Graph
+                                                                        main()
+                                                                CodeLLM   <      >  AnswerLLM
+                                                    LLMModel  <        web_search()  <  >    LLMModel
+                            Qwen-Coder-2.5-Instruct    <                                         >   Phi-3.5-mini-instruct

 🎯 The Journey

 🌱 Future Garden
 Ideas I'm excited to grow:
 Better models on servers that can handle them
 Handling g > mg calculations better
-Adding more safety when running generated code Seasonal food recommendations
+Adding more safety when running generated code
-Regional cuisine awareness
 Custom dietary preference profiles
 Integration with meal planning

 🎨 Design Philosophy

-Be human first, database second
-When in doubt, ask for clarification
-Make nutrition fun, not intimidating
+Try your best to answer from the provided database, when in doubt, query the internet.
 Always provide context, not just facts

 🤝 Let's Connect
 I'd love to hear your thoughts on making this even better!
 Feel free to reach out at iliescu.astrid@yahoo.com

 Built with ❤️ and probably too much coffee ☕

-# ADD THIS SOMEWHERE BETTER WITH AN EMOJI OR STHN
-Project Architecture

-The main functionality loop is managed in the main() function, if this project were to be used in other context I would put the main model in a QAMachine class for encapsulated use.
-The main() function uses a CodeLLM object to generate database queries and an AnswerLLM object to generate the final answer given the code outputs or a web search as a fallback method.
-These CodeLLM and AnswerLLM classes have an LLMModel object which actually contains the model they use to generate.
-This contains functionality that both LLM classes use for generation.
-The prompts are made in the CodeLLM and AnswerLLM classes.
-There are two utility functions, load_llm_model() and web_search(), which load an LLM model and search a question on the web respectively.

-                                                                  Project Architecture Graph
-                                                                            main()
-                                                                 CodeLLM   <      >  AnswerLLM
-                                                        LLMModel  <        web_search()  <  >    LLMModel
-                                Qwen-Coder-2.5-Instruct    <                                         >   Phi-3.5-mini-instruct